 Whoa, this is a very detailed book filled with both quotes and illustrations.

 I was surprised to discover so many YA bestsellers as coloring books so this is a very delightful surprise.
 If you haven’t read this reimagined sci-fi Cinderella series by Marissa Meyer — do it, every single book is each excellent!
 (My review here.)

-MORE Young Adult Coloring Books Based on YA Books:
+MORE Coloring Books Based on Young Adult Books: